mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

 ### Pre-Autoconversion Migration Procedure

 **NOTE:** We recommend waiting until March 2025 or later for Serverless instances to autoconvert.
+Manually doing the migration can cause downtime and workload disruption.

 1. Create a new Free Cluster directly from your `.tf` file, e.g.: